BOARD OF DIRECTORS

 Suzanne Senger, Executive Director

-For the last 20 years, Suzanne has worked with local, regional and provincial non-profits, First Nations and government to understand, develop and advise strategic solutions for complex environmental issues.
+For the last 20 years, Suzanne has worked with local, regional and provincial non-profits, First Nations and governments to develop and implement strategic solutions for complex environmental issues.
 She joined the SCCA as a volunteer in 2007 and has supported the organization in various ways, since.
-Suzanne was recruited as our Executive Director in 2020.
+She was recruited as our Executive Director in 2020.

-Committed to "being the change” and inspired by a deep love of the natural world, Suzanne is keen to share her skills, experience and passion working with the SCCA to protect biodiversity on the Sunshine Coast.
+Committed to "being the change”, inspired by a deep love of the natural world, Suzanne is keen to share her skills, experience and passion working with the SCCA to protect biodiversity in the Sunshine Coast Natural Resource District in the territories of the in the territories of the Sḵwx̱wú7mesh, shíshálh, Tla'amin, Klahoose and Homalco First Nations.

 Ian Hunt, Administrator